 Early on the morning of 29 October the joint reconnaissance party had arrived in Crete, and the first convoy left Alexandria during the afternoon of the same day.
 It consisted of two Royal Fleet Auxiliary vessels, two armed boarding vessels, and the net-laying vessel Protector, escorted by two anti-aircraft cruisers and destroyers.
 This force reached Souda Bay on 1 November at the same time as the light cruiser Ajax arrived with the 2/York and Lancaster.
 By that afternoon the troops and stores had been disembarked and one anti-submarine net laid.
 The only Italian reactions were attacks by about 15 bombers on Souda and Caneá on 1 and 2 November, in which no significant damage was inflicted.

 By 3 November all the anti-submarine defences had been laid and the defences to seaward were being strengthened.
-Further reinforcement convoys arrived from 6 November, carrying a brigade headquarters, one heavy and one light AA battery, one field company, and ancillary units, together with defence stores, and supplies for 45 days.
+Further reinforcement convoys arrived from 6 November, carrying a brigade headquarters, one heavy and one light anti-aircraft battery, one field company, and ancillary units, together with defence stores, and supplies for 45 days.

 It was hoped to be able to operate one fighter squadron for the defence of the base if required, but the only airfield on Crete was at Heráklion, some 70 miles (115 km) east of Souda Bay, too far away for aircraft to give protection to the naval base.
-The airfield could be used by Gloster Gladiator biplane fighters, but by Bristol Blenheim light bombers it could be used only in one direction.
+The airfield could be used by Gloster Gladiator single-engined biplane fighters, but by Bristol Blenheim twin-engined light bombers it could be used only in one direction.
 Work was immediately started on making the airfield suitable for all types of aircraft, and on the preparation of another site about 11 miles (18 km) to the west of Souda Bay.

 It had already been decided, at the end of September, that the infantry garrison as well as the anti-aircraft artillery strength available to the garrison of Malta should be increased.
-The infantry battalion had then been diverted to Crete, as noted above, so now it became necessary for the required troops, stores and equipment to be convoyed from the UK, and it was now decided that the passage of these reinforcements should form part of a co-ordinated operation in the Mediterranean during which Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H' would cover the movement of certain ships proceeding as reinforcements to the Mediterranean Fleet, and also cover the fly-off of a number of Hawker Hurricane fighters to Malta from the carrier Argus.
+The infantry battalion had then been diverted to Crete, as noted above, so now it became necessary for the required troops, stores and equipment to be convoyed from the UK, and it was now decided that the passage of these reinforcements should form part of a co-ordinated operation in the Mediterranean during which Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H' would cover the movement of certain ships proceeding as reinforcements to the Mediterranean Fleet, and also cover the fly-off of a number of Hawker Hurricane single-engined fighters to Malta from the carrier Argus.
 Delays to Argus at home resulted in the division of the operation into two, the first being 'Coat' confined to the carriage of the troops to Malta in warships which were then to join the Mediterranean Fleet.

-Accordingly, the men of one battalion, two 25-pdr field batteries, one tank troop, and one light and two heavy anti-aircraft batteries, in all some 2,150 men, reached Gibraltar by liner on 6 November.
+Accordingly, the men of one battalion, two batteries of 25-pdr gun/howitzers, one tank troop, and one light and two heavy anti-aircraft batteries, in all some 2,150 men, reached Gibraltar by liner on 6 November.
 Here they were transferred to warships by night: 700 to the battleship Barham, 750 to the heavy cruiser Berwick and 400 to the light cruiser Glasgow.
 Three destroyers carried 50 men each, and three Force 'H' destroyers, which were scheduled to return to Gibraltar, also carried 50 men each.
 The guns, tanks and other vehicles were to follow by merchant ships later in the month.
 The reinforcing ships were to be met in the neighbourhood of Malta by the Mediterranean Fleet, and the whole operation, which also involved other important shipping moves and subsidiary operations, was known as 'MB8'.